torch-core/tep-vault-standard/TEPs-Vault.md

 - **`previewDeposit`**
   - **Description**:
-    - Simulates the deposit outcome based on the current block state (callable off-chain via get-method).
+    - Simulates the deposit outcome based on the current block state.
     - For multi-asset vaults, the specific asset to query can be specified in the config; if not, the base asset is used.
   - **Requirements**:
     - MUST return a value as close as possible to (but not exceeding) the shares minted in an actual deposit.